renovatebot/renovate/docs/usage/getting-started/installing-onboarding.md

 ### Hosted GitHub.com App

-Follow these steps to install and enable Mend's Renovate GitHub App:
+Follow these steps to install and enable the Mend Renovate App:

 First, navigate to [https://github.com/apps/renovate](https://github.com/apps/renovate) and select the Install button: